 After School Adapted Physical-Activity Programs (ASAPP)

-The program is offered to children ages 3 through 21 with and without disabilities or gross motor delays.
+The program is offered to individuals ages 3 through 21 with disabilities and gross motor delays.

 The Kinesiology Department (KIN) at California State University, Long Beach (CSULB) under the direction of Melissa Bittner, Professor, and Adapted Physical Education Credential Coordinator, offers a year-round (fall, spring, ASAPP, and summer sessions Camp Nugget ) program of physical activity for young children with disabilities.

 For more information, email the program, Melissa Bittner, or call 562.895.5522.

 You can also visit the Summer Camp Nugget website.

 The program is offered to children ages 6 through 12 with disabilities and gross motor delays.
 Provided is small group ( 1-1 child/staff ratio) instruction by university students studying in the KIN Department and working toward an Adapted Physical Education Credential under the supervision of Melissa Bittner.
 Activities emphasized through individualized and group instruction are gross motor fundamental skills, cooperative lead-up games, sports, relaxation activities, and social interaction.
 Two, 10-week sessions are offered during the CSULB school year (Fall and Spring) on Tuesday and Thursday afternoons for 1 hour.
 The cost is $200 for each 10-week program which includes 20 sessions and parking.
 Full and partial scholarships are available.